-According to the Indian chronicles, the name ‘Bhutan‘ is derived from Sanskrit word ‘Bhotanta‘ meaning ‘the end of Tibet’ or from ‘Bhu-uttan‘ meaning ‘high-land‘.
+According to the Indian chronicles, the name ‘Bhutan‘ is derived from the Sanskrit word ‘Bhotanta‘ meaning ‘the end of Tibet’ (Bhot means Tibet) or from ‘Bhu-uttan‘ meaning ‘highlands‘.
 According to the classical Tibetan chronicles, the place is referred to as

 (i) ‘Lhomon Tsenden Jong‘ which stands for ‘the southern ‘Mon’ country of Sandalwood (Chandan)’,

 (ii) ‘Lhomon Men Jong‘ referring to ‘the southern ‘Mon’ country of Medicine (herbs).

 The Bhutanese people follow Nyingma and Drugpa Kagyu school of Tibetan Buddhism.
 But the Bhutanese chronicles mention Bhutan as “Drug Yul” meaning “the Land of the Thunder Dragon” (because of the constant storms which roar in from the Himalayas) in reference to the predominant Drugpa school of Tibetan Buddhism in Bhutan, which is the nationalist interpretation of Bhutan.
 The territory is populated by the Tibetan people who do not follow Drugpa Kagyu Buddhism and other parts also do not follow Drugpa school of Buddhism, therefore, this name does not represent all the people of Bhutan inclusively, so it is debatable.

 The history of Bhutan is directly linked with Padmasambhava‘s visit at around 747 AD.
 Padmasambhava has eight manifestations (Gure Chengye) and among theme is the Dorje Dolo and he subdued the local deity (Capricorn-dikpa) by transforming into the profound figure sitting on the pregnant tigress.
 He was transformed in this vision in Paro valley at Taktsang Lhakhang meaning Tigress’s Nest.

 King Songtsan Gampo made thirteen ‘Lhakhang‘ in Tibet and the Tibetan Cultural Region surrounding Tibet, assuming the Tibetan cultural territory as the body of Vajra Varahi and he made the temples in the important points of her body.
 Among these Lhakhangs, two important Lhakhangs are within the territory of modern Bhutan.
 Therefore, we can infer that Buddhism entered into the area of Bhutan during the 7th century.
-The two Lhakhangs:
+The two Lhakhang: